 Which course should I take first?

-To be clear, you could start at any 101-level course.
+To be clear, you could start at any 101-level course or you can get started even quicker by participating in any of its related workshops.
 Nevertheless, completing the courses in the order they are listed above offers the fastest, most thorough, and logical route through the material.
-This is because networks (NET101) will make more sense if you have some understanding of the networked devices in isolation (SYS101), and so on.
+This is because networks (NET101) will make more sense if you first have some understanding of the networked devices in isolation (SYS101), and so on.

 Can I enroll in more than one class at a time?